-→ EXAMPLE I love eating crafts and pets.
+EXAMPLE I love eating crafts and pets.

 Without commas to separate the items on this list, it seems that this speaker eats crafts and pets.
-That's not what the writer meant to say!
-Commas help separate and organize the relationship between words and phrases in many kinds of sentences.
+Commas helps separate and organize the relationship between words and phrases in many kinds of sentences.
 Therefore, it's not useful for a writer to just distribute them randomly, as some authors do.